z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 # Remaining Cases left to do (that need to be done)

 Decision Trees:
-- PCA: plot graph 1-30, then 1-50 if needed and use best
 - bagging: try 10
 - algo feature importance: try 35